tkbaylis/ipeer-client-test/README.md

 python SimpleServer.py
 ```

-Run the backend prototype.
+For complete local dependency, run the backend prototype.
 It is configured to run at http://localhost:8000 and to accept requests from this frontend client.
 The API is located at http://localhost:8000/api/doc/.
 This requires a MySQL database.

 ## Build & Development

 Choose any web developer tool(s)/IDE.
 I use Adobe Brackets.

-Postman is a REST client Chrome plugin (http://goo.gl/t1bLJP) that will make requests to the local server/help debug.
+Postman is a REST client Chrome extension (http://goo.gl/t1bLJP) that will make requests to the local server/help debug.
+Once installed, the extension can be bookmarked for quick access.

+The iPeer server API can be viewed and sandboxed at http://localhost:8000/api/doc/

 We encourage test-driven development for this project.